allison2368/allison2368/README.md

 ### Hi I'm Allison!

-I'm passionate about data-driven projects, education, and human impact Currently pursuing a masters in Data Science @ University of Washington and UC Davis alum with a B.S. in Statistics + Minor in Computer Science
+I'm passionate about data-driven projects, education, and human impact.
+Currently pursuing a masters in Data Science @ University of Washington and UC Davis alum with a B.S. in Statistics + Minor in Computer Science

 ---